CM RELOCATION

 2. Container Shipping

-• Your car is loaded into a 20ft or 40ft container, either alone or shared.
+• Your car is loaded into a 20ft or 40ft container using professional container shipping services, either alone or shared with other cargo.

 • More secure and allows you to pack some household goods with it.